aayushma-stha/FinalExamStudyNotes/finalNotes.md

 # Final Exam Study Notes

-## 1. How to clone a GitHub repository
+## 1. How to clone a GitHub repository?
+* Cloning a GitHub repository means making a copy of a project from GitHub onto our computer.
+This lets us view, edit, and run the project locally.
+* Git must be installed on our system before cloning.
+* **Steps:**
+  * Open the GitHub repository
+  * Copy the repository link (URL)
+  * Open terminal: Go to the folder where you want to save the project
+  * Run the clone command:

-* In the terminal, we can run : `git clone url-of-repository-here`
+    * `git clone + url-of-repository-here`

 <hr>

-## 2. How to use the git commands
+## 2. How to use the git commands?

-* There are many git commands.
-The following are most common git commands:
+* The following are most common git commands:

     | Command                          | Purpose                                                                                   |
     | -------------------------------- | ----------------------------------------------------------------------------------------- |